WEGX

-WEGX (92.9 FM) is a country music station licensed to Dillon, South Carolina and serves the Florence and Myrtle Beach areas.
-The iHeartMedia outlet is licensed by the Federal Communications Commission (FCC) to broadcast with an effective radiated power (ERP) of 100,000 watts.
-The station goes by the name Eagle 92.9 and its current slogan is "Today's Country."
+WEGX (92.9 FM) is a commercial radio station licensed to Dillon, South Carolina, United States, and serving the Florence and Myrtle Beach areas.
+Owned by iHeartMedia, it carries a country music format branded as "Eagle 92.9".
 Its studios are in Florence, and the transmitter is located at WBTW's nearly 2000-foot tower in Dillon County northeast of Florence.